Part two of a two-part character study

 This is the second of two posts written by Dr. Robin Branch on Barnabas, an early church leader.
-The blogs are condensed from a longer article by Dr. Branch entitled, “Barnabas: Early Church leader and model of encouragement.”
-In die Skfriflig 2007 41(2):295-322.
+The blogs are condensed from a longer article by Dr. Branch titled, “Barnabas: Early Church leader and model of encouragement,” In die Skriflig 41.2 (2007): pp. 295-322.
 To read part one, click here.

 A noticeable trait of Barnabas, a prominent early church leader fondly nicknamed Son of Encouragement (Acts 4:37), is that he seeks out and assists others.
 The Biblical text highlights this twice with Saul/Paul (9:26-28; 11:25–26), once concerning the vibrant church in Antioch, Syria (11:19–30) and once in connection with his younger kinsman, John Mark (15:36–41).
 Often these other individuals and groups are believers in Jesus who, for whatever reason, run a bit against the grain of mainstream thought and action.
 Instead of ostracizing them, Barnabas not only deliberately encounters them, but also listens to them and welcomes them warmly.